sahilatahar/Video-Player/README.md

 ## Technologies Used

 - ReactJS: Building the user interface and managing component-based architecture.
+- Vite: Fast and lightweight frontend tooling for development.
 - HTML: Structuring the content and layout of the video player.
 - CSS and SCSS: Styling the UI components and ensuring responsiveness.
 - JavaScript: Adding interactivity and logic to the video player functionality.